Lighting-up time: History

-Different rules apply to bicycles; RVLR states that "Lights (and reflectors) are required on a pedal cycle only between sunset and sunrise.
+Different rules apply to bicycles; the RVLR state that "Lights (and reflectors) are required on a pedal cycle only between sunset and sunrise.
 Lights (and reflectors) are not required when the cycle is stationary or being pushed along the roadside.
 When they are required, the lights and reflectors listed below must be clean and working properly."

 Headlights are also required at other times when visibility is restricted, e.g. by fog, rain, snow, overcast sky or smoke.
 They should also be used in tunnels.

 Streetlights are usually set to come on automatically near the beginning of lighting-up time, although modern lamps monitor the light level and turn on when this gets too low, and so are influenced by weather.
 They may also be set to switch off automatically when road usage is reduced, often at midnight, although currently most stay on until about the end of lighting-up time.

 Sunrise and sunset are defined by the Road Vehicles Lighting Regulations as local sunrise and sunset so the times are different in different parts of the UK; they are earlier in the east and later in the west, and vary more with the seasons in northerly locations than in southerly locations.

 Lighting-up times were formerly commonly displayed in national and local newspapers in the UK and announced on national and local radio stations, but the widespread adoption of street lighting has rendered this largely redundant.
 As a result, most of the previous sources no longer provide them, but may still provide sunrise/sunset times.